rodber/chevereto-free/README.md

 ## Warranty

 This software doesn't include support.
 It may contain bugs.
 Use it at your own risk.
 This software is offered on an “as-is” basis.
 No warranty, either expressed or implied, is given.
+All the best.